vimeo/dials/README.md

 	// additional sources can be passed along with the watching file source and the
 	// precedence order will still be dictated by the order in which the sources are
-	// defined in the Config function
+	// defined in the Config function.
 	view, err := dials.Config(context.Background(), config, watchingFileSource)
 	if err != nil {
 		// error handling